 If a child enters kindergarten behind, their chances of reading on grade level by third grade are much slimmer.
 If that child isn’t reading on grade level by third grade, they are four times less likely to graduate from high school.

-If you would like to participate in LaGrange Has Talent or be a sponsor, go to: www.lagrangehastalent.com for more information and to sign-up.
+If you are interested in participating in LaGrange Has Talent as an act or as a sponsor, go to www.lagrangehastalent.com.

 Congratulations to Our 2021 Winners!

-Pictured above are LaGrange Has Talent 2021 Grand Prize Winners, “Kite Strings”.
-The violin sibling trio, Jacob, Andrew, and Shealyn Kite won $2,000 and the hearts of the judges and crowd.
+The LaGrange Has Talent 2021 Grand Prize Winners, “Kite Strings”, violin sibling trio, Jacob, Andrew, and Shealyn Kite won $2,000 and the hearts of the judges and crowd.

 The People’s Choice Award, raising the most money and winners of $500, went to the band “Eleven Times Lola”.
-Band members not pictured are Benjamin Braden, Hudson Cauble, Ethan Duffield, Hope Headrick, DJ Hightower, Inman Huffman, Lennon Headrick-Bailey, Claudia Lundy, Tylynn Moncy, John Harden Roberts and Herra Thurman.
+Band members were Benjamin Braden, Hudson Cauble, Ethan Duffield, Hope Headrick, DJ Hightower, Inman Huffman, Lennon Headrick-Bailey, Claudia Lundy, Tylynn Moncy, John Harden Roberts and Herra Thurman.